Bubonic Plague, Cynicism, Facts, Health, History, Humor, Media, Medicine, Pandemics, Smallpox, Social Commentary, Swine Flu

 Mine Is Blue

 See the suitcase?
 That’s mine.
 Only blue.
 Don’t laugh.
 I’m serious.
 What do I know?
 I haven’t required a big suitcase in eight years.
-On my recent trip to Florida, a larger than usual piece of luggage was necessary, so I ventured to the basement, cleaned up the familiar Samsonite and went about my business.
+On my business trip to Florida in 2008, a larger than usual piece of luggage was necessary, so I ventured to the basement, cleaned up the familiar Samsonite and went about my business.

 I like the handle and wheels, which makes it easy to lug.
 Nothing can penetrate it.
 And it makes a good seat if necessary.
 My wife added a red ribbon to the handle for easy identification among all the other blue luggage that was populating airports in the 90s.
 Finding my bag was not a problem in February of 2008.